-EVISION COMPETENCY: Supervisory Knowledge Base strates good knowledge of various models of supervision and techniques. □ 5 Demonstrates full understanding of various supervision models and techniques.
-Able to identify various styles of supervision and has gained understanding of what type of supervisor they would like to be in the future.
-Please describe : Click or tap here to enter text. □ 4 Demonstrates adequate knowledge of supervision models and techniques.
+□ 2 own strengths and weaknesses as a group leader.
+Identifies problematic issues in group process but requires assistance to handle them.
+May require assistance organizing group materials. □ 1 Has significant inadequacies in understanding and implementation of group process.
+Unable to maintain control in group sufficient to cover content areas.
+Preparation is sometimes disorganized. □ N/A group sumoient to cover content areas.
+I reparation is sometimes disorganized.
+ERVISION: Supervisory Skills ays, employs supervision skills in a consistent and effective manner. □ 5 □ 4 Spontaneously and consistently applies supervision skills.
+Supervisee verbalizes appreciation of trainee's input.
+Consistently recognizes relevant issues, needs occasional guidance and supervisory input.
+Well thought of by supervisee.
+Supervisee recognizes at last one significant strength of trainee as a supervisor. □ 3 Generally recognizes relevant issues, needs guidance regarding supervision skills.
+Supervisee finds input helpful. □ 2 Building confidence in supervisory skills but often appears nervous or hesitant in interactions. □ 1 Lacks confidence in supervisory skills and appears unsure of oneself with supervisee.
+Supervisee does not find all information discussed to be relevant or helpful. □ N/A information discussed to be relevant of helpful.
+ERVISION: Supervisory Knowledge Base trates good knowledge of various models of supervision and techniques. □ 5 Demonstrates full understanding of various supervision models and techniques.
+Able to identify various styles of supervision and has gained understanding of what type of supervisor they would like to be in the future. □ 4 Demonstrates adequate knowledge of supervision models and techniques.
 Beginning to identify with certain styles and discover personal preferences for supervisory models. □ 3 Actively thinking about how to be an effective supervisor using models and techniques that are available. □ 2 Has learned the basic supervision models and skills necessary to be a supervisor.
-Beginning to think about what it might be like to be in the role of supervisor. □ 1 Participated in lectures regarding supervision models and techniques but does not demonstrate good working knowledge of the concepts.
-Does not have an understanding of the important role a supervisor plays.
-Please describe : Click or tap here to enter text. □ N/A · SUPERVISION COMPETENCY GOALS COMPETENCY GOAL MET/NOT MET FOR THIS QUARTER (DESCRIBE): Click or tap here to enter text. · COMPETENCY GOAL FOR NEXT QUARTER, INCLUDING ACTIONS STEPS (DESCRIBE): Click or tap here to enter text.
-Gives ti JLTATION AND INTERPROFESSIONAL SKILLS COMPETENCY: PROVIDING CONSULTATION he appropriate level of guidance when providing consultation to other health care professionals, taking into account their knowledge about psychological theories, methods and principles. □ 5 Relates well to those seeking input, is able to provide appropriate feedback.
-Demonstrates respect for other healthcare professionals and understands various roles individuals play on a treatment team.
-Please describe: Click or tap here to enter text. □ 4 Develops good working rapport with other healthcare professionals and open to suggestions on ways to improve interactions. □ 3 Requires occasional input regarding the manner of delivery or type of feedback given.
-Needs continued □ 2 guidance to learn how to effectively deliver and receive feedback.
-May need continued input regarding appropriate feedback and knowledge of other healthcare professionals and the roles that they play on a treatment team. □ 1 Needs constant guidance by the supervisor in order to engage in consultative relationships.
-Appears to lack understanding of the importance of having multiple healthcare professionals working on a team.
-Please describe : Click or tap here to enter text. $\square$ N/A
+Beginning to think about what it □ 1 might be like to be in the role of supervisor.
+Participated in lectures regarding supervision models and techniques but does not demonstrate good working knowledge of the concepts.
+Does not have an understanding of the important role a supervisor plays. □ N/A This woods of the concepts.
+Boos het have all and obtaining of the important role a supervisor plays.
+23. CONSULTATION AND INTERPROFESSIONAL SKILLS: PROVIDING CONSULTATION Gives the appropriate level of guidance when providing consultation to other health care professionals, taking into account their level of knowledge about psychological theories, methods and principles. □ 5 Relates well to those seeking input, is able to provide appropriate feedback.
+Demonstrates respect for other healthcare professionals and understands various roles individuals play on a treatment team. □ 4 Develops good working rapport with other healthcare professionals and open to suggestions on ways to improve interactions. □ 3 Requires occasional input regarding the manner of delivery or type of feedback given.
+Needs continued guidance to learn how to effectively deliver and receive feedback. □ 2 May need continued input regarding appropriate feedback and knowledge of other healthcare professionals and the roles that they play on a treatment team. □ 1 Needs constant guidance by the supervisor in order to engage in consultative relationships.
+Appears to lack understanding of the importance of having multiple healthcare professionals working on a team. □ N/A O a a a contract of the contra